MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/upgrade-sqlserver-2017-opsmgr-1807.md

 ---
-title: Upgrade Operations Manager 1807 databases to SQL Server 2017
+title: Upgrade Operations Manager databases to SQL Server 2017
-description: This article describes how to upgrade the SQL Server supporting System Center Operations Manager 1807 databases to SQL Server 2017.
+description: This article describes how to upgrade the SQL Server supporting System Center Operations Manager databases to SQL Server 2017.
 author: JYOTHIRMAISURI
 ms.author: magoedte
 manager: carmonm
-ms.date: 11/12/2018
+ms.date: 02/18/2020
 ms.custom: na
 ms.prod: system-center
-monikerRange: 'sc-om-1807'
+monikerRange: '>sc-om-1807'
 ms.assetid:
 ms.technology: operations-manager
 ms.topic: conceptual
 ---

-# How to upgrade Operations Manager 1807 databases to SQL Server 2017
+# How to upgrade Operations Manager databases to SQL Server 2017

-Use the steps in this article to perform an in-place upgrade of the databases supporting Operations Manager version 1807 to SQL Server 2017.
+Use the steps in this article to perform an in-place upgrade of the databases supporting Operations Manager to SQL Server 2017.
 Before proceeding, you should back up any custom authored reports, favorites, and schedules, which are stored in the report server database.

 >[!NOTE]
 >Upgrading to SQL Server 2017 uninstalls SQL Reporting Services, as this is now a separately-installed feature.